smcgdub/MS3_Project_Tipsy_Mac_Staggers/README2.md

 * 3.11 - [Font Awesome](https://fontawesome.com/) - Font awesome is world's most popular and easiest to use icon set.
 Users have access to thousands of different icons that will cover nearly every icon you are looking for and incorporating them into your website is very easy.
 * 3.12 - [W3schools](https://www.w3schools.com/) - One of the first ports of call for any developer.
 It has a vast amount of content and code tutorials that will help explain how code works.
 A great free resource for every developer.
 * 3.13 - [Balsamiq](https://balsamiq.com/) - Balsamiq Wireframes is a small graphical tool to sketch out user interfaces for websites and web / desktop / mobile applications.
 I used Balsamiq to formulate my initial ideas for the site so i could visualize how the site would look and also be able to gage the scope of the project.
-* 3.14 - [Age Verify](https://ageverify.com/) - AgeVerify is a website age checker, pop up splash entry page & age verification pop-up script that easily integrates in to your existing website with a single line of code, brought to you by the fine folks at Imbibe Digital.
+* 3.14 - [Age Verify](https://elfsight.com/) - The age verify tool is provided by Elfsight.
+The team over at Elfsight offer a wide range of widgets and tools for people to use on their websites and they are very easy to design and implement.
 * 3.15 - [Favicon](https://favicon.io/favicon-generator/) - A free and simple website that allows you to create, build and customize your Favicons for your own site.

 <hr>